 - may not express pain and hurt in the way health professionals are trained to assess it

 - conceptualize pain as physical, mental, emotional and spiritual

 - have high rates of physical pain but low rates of specialist referrals for chronic ear pain

 - have low rates of mental health diagnoses yet describe emotional pain as their common experience

 Our work has allowed us to produce meaningful, community focused deliverables such as curriculum that is offered to university and clinical settings, practice guidelines for clinicians, creation of a Kids Hurt App, travelling art exhibition, training and mentorship for Indigenous young people and building partnerships to enhance community services.
 With the information gathered, the ACHH Initiative is addressing the Truth and Reconciliation Calls (TRC) to Action by creating mechanisms to help support Indigenous children and youth in the healthcare setting.

-Through continued support from the Canadian Institutes for Health Research and the IWK Health Centre the ACHH Initiative will be expanding to six additional communities across Canada (including 1 Inuit and 1 Métis).
-Through this process we will build our understanding of the unique pain experience of Aboriginal children and youth and further develop knowledge translation tools to support health clinicians in creating a better health experience for Aboriginal children.
-For more details on the ACHH Initiative’s work please visit www.achh.ca.
+Through continued support from the Canadian Institutes for Health Research, Chronic Pain Network, the IWK Health Centre and financial donations, the ACHH Initiative is expanding to additional communities across Canada and into the United States.
+Through this process we will build our understanding of the unique pain experience of Indigenous children and youth and further develop knowledge translation tools to support health clinicians in creating a better health experience for Indigenous children.